Inverted Hammer candlestick is a pattern that appears on a chart when there is a buyer’s pressure for pushing the price of the stocks upwards.

 - If the formation Inverted Hammers occurs with a gap down from the previous day candlestick, then the chances of reversal are stronger.

-- The volume should be high on the day of the formation of the Inverted Hammer candlestick pattern.
+- The volume in trading should be high on the day of the formation of the Inverted Hammer candlestick pattern.
 High volume signifies that buyers have entered the market and exerting pressure the increase the price of the stock.

 - It is better to enter the buying position the next day if the price opens higher.